google/WebFundamentals/src/content/en/ilt/pwa/live-data-in-the-service-worker.md

-All IndexedDB code in this text uses Jake Archibald's  [IndexedDB Promised](https://github.com/jakearchibald/indexeddb-promised) library, which enables promise syntax for IndexedDB.
+Note: All IndexedDB code in this text uses Jake Archibald's  [IndexedDB Promised](https://github.com/jakearchibald/indexeddb-promised) library, which enables promise syntax for IndexedDB.

 Here we create a  'products' database, version 1.
 Inside the 'products' database, we create a 'beverages' object store.
 This holds all of the beverage objects.
-The 'beverages' object store has a keypath of 'id'.
-This means that the objects in this store will be organized and accessed by the 'id' property of the 'beverage' objects.
+The `beverages` object store has a keypath of `id`.
+This means that the objects in this store will be organized and accessed by the `id` property of the `beverage` objects.
 Finally, we add some example beverages to the object store.

-If you're familiar with IndexedDB, you may be asking why we didn't use a transaction when creating and populating the database.
+Note: If you're familiar with IndexedDB, you may be asking why we didn't use a transaction when creating and populating the database.
 In IndexedDB, a transaction is built into the database creation operation.